labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step2.md

     test_list_of_strings()
 ```

-Run this script:
+Save the file and then run the script using the following command in the terminal:

 ```bash
 python3 /home/labex/project/memory_test2.py
 ```

-You should see output similar to:
+You should see output similar to this:

 ```
 Number of lines: 577564